Token Based Authentication in Web API

 GO

-Step2: Creating an empty Web API Project with the name TokenAuthenticationWEBAPI
+Step 2: Create an Empty ASP.NET Web API Project with the name TokenAuthenticationWEBAPI

-Go to the File menu > create > project > here select “asp.net web application” under web.
+Go to the File menu > create > project > here select ASP.NET Web Application (.NET Framework) under web.
 Provide the application name as TokenAuthenticationWEBAPI and select the project location where you want to create the project.
 Then click on the OK button as shown in the below image.

 Creating an empty Web API Project with the name TokenAuthenticationWEBAPI

-Once you click on the OK button, then a new window will open with Name New ASP.NET Web Application for selecting the Project Templates and from this window, you need to select the Empty project template as we are going to do everything from scratch and then checked the MVC and Web API checkbox from Add folder and core references for and then click on the OK button as shown in the below image.
+Once you click the OK button, a new window will open with Name New ASP.NET Web Application for selecting the Project Templates.
+From this window, you need to select the Empty project template, as we will do everything from scratch, and then check the MVC and Web API checkbox from the Add folder and core references for and click on the OK button as shown in the below image.
+Please make sure to select No Authentication, as we are going to implement Token Based Authentication from Scratch.

 ASP.NET Web API Token Based Authentication

-In order to Implement the Token-Based Authentication in ASP.NET Web API, we need to install the followings references from NuGet packages.
-Later part of this article, we will discuss the use of each the below packages.
+To Implement the Token-Based Authentication in ASP.NET Web API, we must install the following references from NuGet packages.
+In the later part of this article, we will discuss the use of each package below.

 1. Microsoft.Owin.Host.SystemWeb